FAQ

 Can I Use CDN If My Domain Name Is Not Licensed?

-If the service area of your domain name is Chinese mainland, obtain an ICP license from the MIIT before using CDN.
-If the service area of your domain name is Global (Chinese mainland not included), the ICP license is not required before using CDN.
-For details, see Domain Name Requirements.
+If the service area of your domain name includes Chinese mainland, obtain an ICP license from the MIIT before using CDN.
+If the service area of your domain name is Outside Chinese mainland, the ICP license is not required before using CDN.

 Why Do I Get Request Timed Out When Trying to Ping an Acceleration Domain Name?

 For security purposes, ping operations are not allowed.
 You can run the nslookup command to check whether CDN has taken effect.
-For details, see Verify Whether the CNAME Record Has Taken Effect.
+For details, see Checking Whether the CNAME Record Has Taken Effect.

 How Do I Deploy CDN and WAF Together?